naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 [tapestry](https://github.com/naiquevin/tapestry).
 I encountered a situation where a small change to a function necessitated the use of explicit lifetimes.
 It seemed like a perfect example to demonstrate the concept of lifetimes.
-In this post, I'll be using a simpler example similar to the one in the project.
+I'll be using a similar but much simpler problem statement for this post.

 Let's say we are implementing some kind of a static site generator in which the user can write different kind of posts using different